vibeh/components/README.md

 2. Create a `.cursor/rules.json` file with component snippets for the Cursor IDE

+## Cursor Integration

+This package creates Cursor AI rules that help the [Cursor IDE](https://cursor.sh/) understand when and how to use each component.
+The rules include:

+- **Context-aware suggestions** - Cursor will suggest the right component based on what you're trying to build
+- **Best practices** - Guidelines for how to use each component effectively
+- **Usage examples** - Ready-to-use code snippets for each component

+To take advantage of these features, make sure you're using the [Cursor IDE](https://cursor.sh/) and have run `npx vibe-components-cli add` in your project.

 ## Components

 ### Vaul Drawer

 A performant and accessible bottom sheet component.

+**When to use:** Perfect for mobile interfaces, navigation menus, and contextual actions that shouldn't take the full screen.

 ```jsx
 import { Drawer } from 'vaul';